Billboard 200: Toby Keith, 3 Doors Down Back On Chart After Inauguration Performances

 The Billboard 200 chart measures the top 200 performing albums in the United States in a given week.
-The performance of the albums is “based on their overall consumption”, which takes into account “pure album sales, track equivalent albums (TEA) and streaming equivalent albums (SEA),” according to Billboard.
+The performance of the albums is “based on their overall consumption,” which takes into account “pure album sales, track equivalent albums (TEA) and streaming equivalent albums (SEA),” according to Billboard.

 Since playing at the “Make America Great Again!
 Welcome Celebration” for President Donald Trump on the eve of his inauguration, country superstar Toby Keith and rock band 3 Doors Down have catapulted their way back onto the Billboard 200 chart.